CoreyWarren/Hackon-Hackathon-May-2021/README.md

 ### './official-help'
 Some official documentation from the hackathon. (not ours)
 ### './team-notes'
-Notes shared between the team.
+Notes, drawings, and images shared between the team.
 (Not all, most were shared on Discord)

 ## Q: Which file do I run?
 Run './code/controller/DiversityController.py' with Python.